mrcavalcanti/mosaicoo/docs/sources/panels/query-a-data-source/about-queries.md

 In addition to the data sources that you have configured in Grafana, there are three special data sources available:

 - **Grafana -** A built-in data source that generates random walk data, which can be useful for testing visualizations and running experiments.
 - **Mixed -** Select this option to query multiple data sources in the same panel.
-When you select this data source, Grafana enables you to select a data source for every new query that you add.
+When you select this data source, Mosaicoo enables you to select a data source for every new query that you add.
   - The first query uses the data source that was selected before you selected **Mixed**.
   - You cannot change an existing query to use the Mixed Data Source.
 - **Dashboard -** Select this option to use a result set from another panel in the same dashboard.